 Pricing & Plans: Not outrageously expensive, but prepare your wallet nonetheless

-As mentioned earlier, TorGuard is neither cheap nor expensive; their rates average as low as $4.99 a month for their basic package if you opt-in for a longer deal.
+As mentioned earlier, TorGuard is neither cheap nor expensive; their rates average as low as $4.99 a month for their basic package if you opt-in for the annual payment plan.

 TorGuard’s semi-annual plan seems to be the cheapest option at $4.99 a month; a great option for those who don’t fancy springing for a whole year.